Close Menu

 Mark

 Mark, the founder of Fly Stay Points, caught the travel bug early in life.
-During his travels, he discovered the benefits of frequent flyer programs, and later hotel loyalty programs.
-He is always plotting his next adventure - and this includes working out how to leverage the loyalty programs
+During his travels, he eventually came to stumble upon loyalty programs, He first discovered the world of airline frequent flyer programs, and later hotel loyalty programs.
+He is always plotting his next adventure - and this includes working out how to leverage the loyalty programs.
+It is a constantly evolving world.
+Promotional opportunities come and go.
+Airlines come and go.
+New hotels open, old hotels change brands, and on it goes.
+FlyStayPoints was started as a way to try to keep on top of all this.
+Keep track of promotions.
+Understand the changes in the marketplace.

 Related Posts